-Most basic items will be available for purchase locally, although they can be a bit expensive.
+Most basic items will be available for purchase in the larger cities, although they can be a bit expensive.
 Wet wipes can come in handy.
 A small role of toilet paper or some Kleenex can be a wise investment.
 DON'T bring an electric razor, hair dryer, or curling iron unless you bring a transformer, or they will burn out.
 It may be better to get these locally if needed.

-Suggested Personal Medical Supplies
+Suggested Personal Medical Supplies: